-4.4.3.
+4.4.4.
 Edit Parameter

-The window for edition of an existing parameter is the same as the one used for the creation of a new one.
+The window for edition of an existing parameter is the same as the one used for the creation of a new one, see section 4.4.1.
 This window will appear when the user double-clicks on a parameter node in the Configuration File Panel or when he presses the respective toolbar icon/ Shortcut.

-Figure 11 (a) shows the edition window for a FLOAT MATRIX parameter while Figure 11 (b) depicts the edition for a parameter of type TIME ARRAY with 3 dimensions.
+Figure 12 (a) shows the edition window for a FLOAT MATRIX parameter while Figure 12 (b) depicts the edition for a parameter of type TIME ARRAY with 3 dimensions.

-Figure 11: Edition of (a) 2D Parameter; (b) 3D Parameter
+Figure 12: Edition of (a) 2D Parameter; (b) 3D Parameter